MSc Transport and Geoinformation Technology

 The master’s programme combines two closely related aspects of the built environment: transport systems and geoinformation technologies.
 The programme enables students to either specialise in one of these main subjects or develop their own interdisciplinary study plan, making use of each student’s unique background and interests.
 The recommended courses form a foundation for both subject areas, and students can choose a subject area by selecting the most appropriate sequence of the elective courses.
 Most courses combine interactive lectures with laboratory work.
 Many also include an in-depth term project.
 The courses make use of modern data collection instruments and quantitative modelling and processing software.

 In the final term degree project, students apply their acquired knowledge and skills in solving scientific problems in the main subject areas of the programme.
 They conduct independent investigations characterised by critical analysis and synthesis; they learn how to analyse, formulate and define scientific problems, find and evaluate possible solutions and, finally, present the results in a thesis.
-In addition, students will gain practical training in scientific communication and presentation, both orally and in written form.
+In addition, students will gain practical training in scientific communication and presentation, both orally in seminars and in written form.
 The degree project may be carried out at KTH or in a company or organisation outside of the university.
 The topic can be developed by the student alone or together with supervisors.

 Transport systems deal with the movement of people and goods across space, and the socio-technical systems that support that movement.
 Skilled transport engineers and planners must combine elements of engineering, planning, economics, and systems analysis, to provide guidance on how transport systems should be designed, built, operated, and evaluated.
 As a specialist in transport, you will learn how to analyse complex transport networks in which the goal is for people to carry out their daily activities in ways that support economic activity while minimising environmental impacts.

 To grapple with the complexity of modern transport systems, transport planners and engineers need a high level of technical competence, but at the same time need to engage with policy-makers, stakeholders and the public who use the transport system so as to ensure that our solutions truly meet societal needs.
-Finally, we work across disciplinary boundaries to fully appreciate the possible effects of the transport system on urban development, the economy, and on ecological systems.
+Finally, we work across disciplinary boundaries to fully appreciate the possible effects of the transport system on urban development, the economy, and on climate and ecological systems.